 - Openness, honesty and transparency were demonstrated when responding to incidents and complaints.
 The provider was aware of and had systems to ensure compliance with the requirements of the duty of candour. - Staff we spoke with told us they were able to raise concerns and were encouraged to do so.
-They had confidence that these would be addressed and we saw policies to evidence this. - There were processes for providing all staff with the development they need.
+They had confidence that these would be addressed. - There were processes for providing all staff with the development they need.
 This included appraisal and career development conversations.
-All staff received regular annual appraisals and clinical staff were supported to meet the requirements of professional revalidation where necessary. - Clinical staff, including nurses, were considered valued members of the practice team.
+All staff received regular annual appraisals in the last year.
+Staff were supported to meet the requirements of professional revalidation where necessary. - Clinical staff, including nurses, were considered valued members of the practice team.
 They were given protected time for professional development and evaluation of their clinical work. - There was a strong emphasis on the safety and well-being of all staff. - The practice actively promoted equality and diversity.
 It identified and addressed the causes of any workforce inequality.
 Staff had received equality and diversity training.
 Staff felt they were treated equally. - There were positive relationships between staff and teams.
 All staff we spoke with told us that they enjoyed working at the practice.